Is White Rice Healthy? Here's What a Dietitian Has to Say

 1. It's a quick source of energy

 Because white rice is missing the bran and the germ—and the fiber and fat content that goes with them—it's a simpler carbohydrate, meaning your body has an easier time breaking it down, allowing for quicker absorption of the nutrients, namely the carbohydrates.
 This makes white rice a great option for people who need a quick source of energy, like athletes or anyone engaging in a longer workout or activity.

 Those who suffer from certain digestive conditions may have a harder time digesting complex carbs' fiber, protein, and fat content.
 While brown rice or other whole grains may not be an option for them during a flare-up, easily digested white rice makes a great option to minimize uncomfortable bloating and irritation.
 Even if you don't have a diagnosed digestive problem, white rice can come in handy if you're dealing with something like a nasty bout of diarrhea.

 White rice is typically more affordable than its whole-grain counterparts, making it more accessible to people of all economic backgrounds.
 And in areas where healthier food options are lacking, white rice may be one of the only grains accessible at corner stores or bodegas.
 By dispelling the notion that white rice is unhealthy, we can encourage people to pair this easy-to-make, versatile grain with other nutritious ingredients to create a healthy meal.

 4. It's comforting

 So, is white rice healthy?
-White rice alone may not be as nutrient dense as brown rice but when examined closer, there are benefits to eating white rice that makes the lack of nutrients insignificant!
+White rice alone may not be as nutrient-dense as brown rice, but there are benefits to eating white rice that makes the lack of nutrients insignificant!
 And chances are, you're not eating white rice on its own.
-Most often it's paired with a protein source and veggies that help to up the protein and fiber content of the meal—and with it, the satisfaction.
+Most often, it's paired with a protein source and veggies that help to up the protein and fiber content of the meal—and with it, the satisfaction.
 Making half of your grains whole grains means that there's still room in your diet to enjoy white rice and other refined grains.